marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 <!--more-->

 Some time ago I was hired to work on a company that had a huge Rails app with millions of users.
+The website was like a swiss cheese with lots of holes everywhere and we had to start blocking access to urls that **should not** exist anymore, but were there, public, and being banged by a lot of bots and users with a high risk of having security issues.
 At that time, to have a **huge** website in Rails was not as common as it is today.
 We were probably on the TOP 20 (maybe TOP 10?
 Does anyone have any kind of statistic of big Rails apps during 2006-2010?) website in the world using Rails in terms of number of visits.
 In my hands the website moved from Rails 1 to Rails 2 and then to Rails 3 (Rails 3 beta when I left to found HE:labs), and had one major redesign.

 When I joined the team we had poor code coverage by tests.
 Almost nonexistent to be true.
 It was buggy.
 Thousands of exceptions were happening everyday.
 Lots of slow queries.
 Very unstable.
 So first of all I had to start learning the code and the business.
 But it was a **lot** of code for a website that was not so big in terms of features...
 I was walking on thin ice when doing any little change.
 It wasn't always possible to predict what would be the effects of a change in the business logic.